LoRaMesher/LoRaMesher/README.md

 ### LoRaMesh Initialization

-To initialize the new implementation, LoRaMesher must be initialized with a function call.
-This function will be notified every time the microcontroller receives an incoming packet for the user.
+To initialize the new implementation, you can configure the LoRa parameters that the library will use.
+If your node needs to receive messages to the application, see Received packets function section.

 ```
-Serial.begin(115200); //This configuration can be changed
+Serial.begin(115200);
 Serial.println("initBoard");

 //Get the LoraMesher instance